rehierl/node-tree-outliner/algorithm-about.md

 subsections - see below).

-The direct relationship between sections and nodes can therefore be classified as a two-way one-to-many (i.e. 1:N) relationship.
+The direct relationship between sections and nodes can therefore be classified as a two-way, one-to-many (i.e. 1:N) relationship.

 In order to simplify discussion, assume that any heading element can be uniquely identified by the heading's inner nodes.
-Likewise, assume that any section introduced by a heading element can be identified by the inner nodes of the heading element that introduced said section (because each heading element introduces exactly one section).
+Likewise, assume that any section introduced by a heading element can be identified by the inner nodes of the heading element that introduced said section (because each heading element always introduces exactly one new section).

 ```
 Example: